alterNERDtive/EDDiscovery-wiki/How-EDDiscovery-Works.md

 # Reading old pre 2.2 log files.

 If you had verbose logging on and have old netlogs, you can still read them in.
 See [menu options](Menu Options).
 If you did not have verbose logging on (and you will remember if you did!) then your out of luck.
+The previous netlogs had only jump information in them.